-Here are four tips for getting the lowest mortgage rates possible.
+Below you'll find four tips for getting one of today's lowest mortgage rates possible, like these:

 1. Look your best as a borrower

 You'll score a low rate if you can convince a lender that you're a low risk.

 So, check your credit score for free and take steps to raise it, such as paying down your debts to give yourself a lower debt-to-income ratio.

-A mortgage company wants to know it will be repaid.
-If you can make the lender feel comfortable, you will get a sweeter deal.
+A mortgage company wants to know it will be repaid, and a credit score below 700 often won't cut it.
+If you can make the lender feel comfortable with you as a borrower, you will get a sweeter deal.

 2. Look your best as an earner

 It's best not to apply for a mortgage until you've had the same employer for two years or more.

-Know that lenders favor borrowers who are employed by businesses, versus people who are self-employed and freelancers.
+Know that lenders favor borrowers who are employed by businesses, versus people who are self-employed and who freelance.
+A lender might even require you to have a co-signer on your loan if you're working for yourself.

 If you work for yourself but your spouse works for a company, you might get a much better mortgage rate if the loan is taken out only in your spouse's name.